vkbo/novelWriter/docs/source/usage_breakdown.rst

 .. versionadded:: 2.2
    A number of new formatting options were added in 2.2 to allow for some special formatting cases.
-   At the same time, a small formatting toolbar was added in the editor.
-It is hidden by default, but can be opened by pressing the icon button in the top right corner.
+   At the same time, a small formatting toolbar was added to the editor.
+It is hidden by default, but can be opened by pressing the button in the top right corner of the editor header.

 Project Tree and Editor View